EngosSoftware/simpa/README.md

 # simpa

-Lightweight library for building Single Page Applications using TypeScript.
+Simple and lightweight library for prototyping Single Page Applications using TypeScript.

 ## Build